2 Thessalonians 3

 Notes

 The letter closes with a peace benediction that echoes 1 Thessalonians 5:23, where Paul prayed to "the God of peace."
 Here it is ὁ Κύριος τῆς εἰρήνης ("the Lord of peace") -- likely referring to Christ as the source and giver of peace.
-The emphatic αὐτός ("himself") underscores that peace is the Lord's personal gift, not something the community can manufacture on its own.
-The comprehensiveness of the blessing is striking: διὰ παντός ("at all times") and ἐν παντὶ τρόπῳ ("in every way/manner").
-Given the internal tensions caused by the idle members and the external pressures of persecution, this prayer for all-encompassing peace is deeply appropriate.
-The additional wish ὁ Κύριος μετὰ πάντων ὑμῶν ("the Lord be with all of you") extends the blessing to every member of the congregation without exception -- including those under discipline.
+The emphatic αὐτός ("himself") underscores that peace is the Lord's personal gift, not something the community can produce on its own.
+The blessing is comprehensive: διὰ παντός ("at all times") and ἐν παντὶ τρόπῳ ("in every way/manner").
+Given the internal tensions caused by the idle members and the external pressures of persecution, this prayer for such peace is fitting.
+The additional wish ὁ Κύριος μετὰ πάντων ὑμῶν ("the Lord be with all of you") extends the blessing to every member of the congregation without exception, including those under discipline.

-Verse 17 is remarkable for what it reveals about Paul's letter-writing practice.
+Verse 17 offers a window into Paul's letter-writing practice.
 The ἀσπασμός ("greeting") written τῇ ἐμῇ χειρί ("in my own hand") indicates that Paul typically dictated his letters to a secretary (an amanuensis) but added a few lines in his own handwriting at the end as a mark of authenticity (compare 1 Corinthians 16:21, Galatians 6:11, Colossians 4:18, Philemon 1:19).
 Paul calls this a σημεῖον ("sign, mark") -- an authenticating feature present ἐν πάσῃ ἐπιστολῇ ("in every letter").
 This comment may be especially significant in light of 2 Thessalonians 2:2, where Paul warned against being disturbed by a letter "as if from us" -- the autograph greeting serves as a safeguard against forged correspondence.

-The final verse closes the letter with the same grace formula found at the end of 1 Thessalonians: ἡ χάρις τοῦ Κυρίου ἡμῶν Ἰησοῦ Χριστοῦ μετὰ πάντων ὑμῶν ("the grace of our Lord Jesus Christ be with all of you").
-The word πάντων ("all") appears in both verse 16 and verse 18, ensuring that the blessing encompasses the entire community.
+The closing verse repeats the grace formula from the end of 1 Thessalonians: ἡ χάρις τοῦ Κυρίου ἡμῶν Ἰησοῦ Χριστοῦ μετὰ πάντων ὑμῶν ("the grace of our Lord Jesus Christ be with all of you").
+The word πάντων ("all") appears in both verses 16 and 18, ensuring that the blessing reaches every member of the community.
 Grace, the unmerited favor of God through Christ, is the first and last word of Paul's letters -- the theological reality within which everything else finds its meaning.